Top Equity Management Software in 2026: What to Look For

 Why equity management matters

-How to evaluate equity management platforms and features
+How to evaluate equity management software

 - Can it handle your startup if it has multiple funding rounds with different terms?